LucyZachos/The-Sustainable-Spoonful/README.md

-# The-Sustainable-Spoonful - A Food Saver Mobile Application
+# The Sustainable Spoonful - A Food Saver Mobile Application

 ITMDA (Mobile Applications and Web Services) Group 2